Sonoma for Film, Food, Wine, and Fun

 Sonoma International Film Festival

-Journey with Meg Ray (founder of the Bay Area’s famed Miette Patisserie) to Sweden’s truly remote and magical island of Rödlöga, where she’ll help save a beloved café and bakery, all documented in this beautiful film, appropriately titled Sweet Störy.
+Journey with Meg Ray, founder of the Bay Area’s famed patisserie, Miette, to Sweden’s remote and magical island of Rödlöga, where you'll be immersed in this Sweet Störy about love, letting go, and sourdough!

 See a newly imagined version of Ang Lee’s 1993 classic, The Wedding Banquet, with Joan Chen, Lily Gladstone, and Saturday Night Live’s Bowen Yang.

-Don’t miss the Studio 54 Disco Party at Hopmonk (and yes, you should dress “disco”) and check out other events and parties and food experiences around town.
+Don’t miss the Studio 54 Disco Party at Hopmonk (yes, you should dress “disco”) and check out other events and parties and food experiences around town.

 Drop in at pop-ins: Sonoma’s local restaurants will have small bites to pair with Sonoma wines.